MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationUser.md

   - `[State <String>]`: The state.
   - `[Street <String>]`: The street.

-ONPREMISESINFO `<IMicrosoftGraphEducationOnPremisesInfo>`: educationOnPremisesInfo
+ONPREMISESINFO <IMicrosoftGraphEducationOnPremisesInfo>: educationOnPremisesInfo
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ImmutableId <String>]`: Unique identifier for the user object in Active Directory.

-PASSWORDPROFILE `<IMicrosoftGraphPasswordProfile>`: passwordProfile
+PASSWORDPROFILE <IMicrosoftGraphPasswordProfile>: passwordProfile
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ForceChangePasswordNextSignIn <Boolean?>]`: true if the user must change her password on the next login; otherwise false.
-If not set, default is false.
-NOTE:  For Azure B2C tenants, set to false and instead use custom policies and user flows to force password reset at first sign in.
-See Force password reset at first logon.
   - `[ForceChangePasswordNextSignInWithMfa <Boolean?>]`: If true, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
 The behavior is identical to forceChangePasswordNextSignIn except that the user is required to first perform a multi-factor authentication before password change.
 After a password change, this property will be automatically reset to false.
 If not set, default is false.
   - `[Password <String>]`: The password for the user.
 This property is required when a user is created.
 It can be updated, but the user will be required to change the password on the next login.
-The password must satisfy minimum requirements as specified by the user's passwordPolicies property.
+The password must satisfy minimum requirements as specified by the user’s passwordPolicies property.
 By default, a strong password is required.

-PROVISIONEDPLANS <IMicrosoftGraphProvisionedPlan\[]>: The plans that are provisioned for the user.
+PROVISIONEDPLANS <IMicrosoftGraphProvisionedPlan[]>: The plans that are provisioned for the user.
 Read-only.
 Not nullable.
   - `[CapabilityStatus <String>]`: For example, 'Enabled'.
   - `[ProvisioningStatus <String>]`: For example, 'Success'.
   - `[Service <String>]`: The name of the service; for example, 'AccessControlS2S'

-RELATEDCONTACTS <IMicrosoftGraphRelatedContact\[]>: Related records associated with the user.
+RELATEDCONTACTS <IMicrosoftGraphRelatedContact[]>: Related records associated with the user.
 Read-only.
   - `[AccessConsent <Boolean?>]`: Indicates whether the user has been consented to access student data.
   - `[DisplayName <String>]`: Name of the contact.
 Required.
   - `[EmailAddress <String>]`: Primary email address of the contact.
 Required.
   - `[MobilePhone <String>]`: Mobile phone number of the contact.
   - `[Relationship <String>]`: contactRelationship

-RESIDENCEADDRESS `<IMicrosoftGraphPhysicalAddress>`: physicalAddress
+RESIDENCEADDRESS <IMicrosoftGraphPhysicalAddress>: physicalAddress
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[City <String>]`: The city.
   - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.